Detroit URC CBPR Tools

 This document lists the guidelines and procedures that the Detroit URC Board agreed upon for conducting dissemination-related activities related to the overall Detroit URC.
 Whenever appropriate, guidelines are also provided for how the Board will coordinate with the Steering Committees of specific URC-affiliated partnerships and projects when they conduct their own dissemination activities.
-This document was originally adopted by the Detroit URC Board on August 30, 2000 and revised on November 29, 2012.
+This document was originally adopted by the Detroit URC Board on August 30, 2000 and revised and approved on November 29, 2012, reformatted and minor updates made in November 2017.

 Israel BA, Lantz PM, McGranaghan R, Kerr D, Guzman JR.